SeaQL/seaql.github.io/SeaORM/blog/2021-10-15-whats-new-in-0.3.0.md

     </div>
 </div>

-## API for Custom Validation Logics on Save & Delete
+## API for custom logic on save & delete

 [[#210](https://github.com/SeaQL/sea-orm/pull/210)] We redefined the trait methods of `ActiveModelBehavior`.
 You can now perform custom validation before and after `insert`, `update`, `save`, `delete` actions.
 You can abort an action even after it is done, if you are inside a transaction.